Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 4

 - Dallas has 33 points (10-6-13) in the 29 games it has played that were decided by one goal.

-- In the 14 games this season the Stars scored only one goal, they went 3-9-2 (eight points).
+- In the 14 games this season the Stars registered just one goal, they went 3-9-2 (eight points).

 - Dallas has taken 17 points from the 17 games this season when it scored exactly two goals (5-5-7 record).

-- In the 27 games when Dallas has recorded a single power-play goal, it went 15-5-7 to register 37 points.
+- In the 27 games when Dallas has capitalized on a lone power-play goal, it went 15-5-7 to register 37 points.

 - In the 50 games this season in which it has outshot its opponent, Dallas is 31-12-7 (69 points).